nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 ### Architecture
 * The data flow to the flask application can be as shown below
 * The flask application can be a windows background service or a normal process running in command prompt.
-STo lear
+See [this post](https://nagasudhir.blogspot.com/2022/09/run-python-flask-server-as-windows.html) to understand how to run a flask application as a windows background service
 ![flask_IIS_reverse_proxy_arch.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/flask_IIS_reverse_proxy_arch.png)